CR7WO/text-classification-with-CNN-LSTM/README.md

 * mean-pred (the mean output of the last mlp layer)
 * pred-pos-ratio (the portion of positive prediction)

-With the help of tensorboard, these thing can be beautifully displayed on a chart.
+With the help of tensorboard, these things can be beautifully displayed on a chart.

 ## Hyper-parameters searching

-With greedy algorithm, I searched some architecture and parameters.
+With the greedy algorithm, I searched some architecture and parameters.
 What I found are listed following.

 * Best embedding: word-level embedding only
 * Best middle layer: LSTM